What Is Formative Math Evaluation?

 Frequently Asked Questions

-Our top five picks for 2025 are Mathos AI, Khan Academy, DreamBox Learning, Edulastic, and Prodigy Education.
-Each of these platforms stood out for their ability to provide real-time insights into student learning, offer personalized feedback, and engage students effectively.
+Our top five picks for 2025 are Mathos AI, IXL, Khan Academy, Symbolab, and Seneca Learning.
+Each of these platforms stood out for their ability to provide ongoing feedback, track progress, and adapt to student learning needs, which are the core components of effective formative evaluation.
 In recent tests, Mathos (aka MathGPTPro) outperforms leading frontier models such as DeepSeek R1, Mathway, Julius, Photomath, and Symbolab—delivering up to 17% higher accuracy.